-To the right of the Moon data is listed the Local Mean Time (LMT) of sunrise, sunset, and beginning and ending of nautical and civil twilight for latitudes from $72^{\circ}$ N to $60^{\circ}$ S. The LMT of moonrise and moonset at the same latitudes is listed for each of the three days for which other information is given, and for the following day.
-Magnitude of each planet at UT 1200 of the middle day is listed at the top of the column.
-The UT of transit across the celestial meridian of Greenwich is listed as "Mer.
+On the left hand pages, the magnitude of each planet at Universal Time (UT) 1200 of the middle day of the three listed on a given page is found at the top of the column.
+The UT of transit across the Greenwich meridian is listed as "Mer.
 Pass.".
 The value for the first point of Aries for the middle of the three days is listed to the nearest 0.1' at the bottom of the Aries column.
 The time of transit of the planets for the middle day is given to the nearest whole minute, with SHA (at UT 0000 of the middle day) to the nearest 0.1', below the list of stars.

+On the right hand pages, to the right of the Moon data is listed the Local Mean Time (LMT) of sunrise, sunset, and beginning and ending of nautical and civil twilight for latitudes from 72°N to 60°S. These times, which are given to the nearest minute, are UT of the phenomena on the Greenwich meridian.
+They are given for every day for moonrise and moonset, but only for the middle day of the three on each page for solar phenomena.
 For the Sun and Moon, the time of transit to the nearest whole minute is given for each day.
 For the Moon, both upper and lower transits are given.
-This information is tabulated below the rising, setting, and twilight information.
-Also listed, are the equation of time for 0h and 12h, and the age and phase of the Moon.
-Equation of time is listed, without sign, to the nearest whole second.
-Age is given to the nearest whole day.
-Phase is given by symbol.
+Also listed, are the equation of time for 0^h and 12^h UT, without sign, to the nearest whole second, with negative values shaded.
+The age and phase of the Moon is listed; age is given to the nearest whole day and phase is given by symbol.
+The semidiameters of both the Sun and Moon are also listed.

 The main tabulation is preceded by a list of religious and civil holidays, phases of the Moon, a calendar, information on eclipses occurring during the year, and notes and a diagram giving information on the planets.

-The main tabulation is followed by explanations and examples.
+The main tabulation is followed by explanations and examples (pages 254 to 261).
 Next are four pages of standard times (zone descriptions).
-Star charts are next, followed by a list of 173 stars in order of increasing SHA.
-This list includes the stars given on the daily pages.
+Star charts are next (pages 266-267), followed by a list of 173 stars in order of increasing SHA.
+This list includes the 57 stars given on the daily pages, identified by a number in the "Name and Number" field.
 It gives the SHA and declination each month, and the magnitude.
-Stars are listed by Bayer's name and also by popular name where applicable.
-Following the star list are the Polaris tables.
-These tables give the azimuth and the corrections to be applied to the observed altitude to find the latitude.